fpco/bootstrap-salt-formula/README.md

 # Bootstrap Salt Formula

 Opinionated formula to bootstrap other formula for Saltstack.
-It is very awesome, but use it at your own risk.
+It is very awesome, but not yet ready for release - use it at your own risk.

 ## What is this?